UniExeterRSE/computational-thinking/_episodes/04_decomposition.md

 ## Decomposition

-Decomposition refers to the process of breaking down a complex problem into smaller, simpler subproblems.
+Decomposition refers to the process of breaking down a complex problem into smaller, simpler sub-problems.
 The idea is to solve each subproblem independently and then combine the solutions to obtain a solution to the original problem.
 This allows for the creation of more efficient and manageable algorithm by reducing the complexity of the problem and making it easier to identify and solve individual parts.
-Equally, this makes your code more reusable as each function solves a smaller issue which may be resuable elsewhere.
+Equally, this makes your code more reusable as each function solves a smaller issue which may be reusable elsewhere.

 When breaking the problem down it can be helpful to first of all identify the
 * starting point